79 Fifth Avenue, 5th FloorNew York, NY email@example.com

 Forum, Poetry Forum, etc.), special readings, publishing roundtables, and visiting writer residencies.

 The program provides students with a framework and sustained blocks of time to work extensively on their own writing.
 Guided by an experienced writer-teacher, students focus on their manuscripts, both in the workshop and in individual conferences with the instructor.
 The emphasis is on the creative acts of self-editing and revision.
-Workshops meet once a week in a two-hour session.
+Workshops meet once a week in a 2.5-hour session.
 Structure and content are adapted to the area of concentration:

 Class sessions are principally devoted to reading and discussing students' fiction, usually short stories or excerpts from novels-in-progress.
 Students learn how to balance inspiration with revision; explore methods for strengthening characterization, storytelling, and style while developing their voices to the utmost; and explore narrative forms and techniques.